QMSTR/web/content/blog/qmstr-newsletter-8.md

 ## How to participate

-The milestone 2 requirements workshop will be held on April 11, 2018 from 10am to 5pm, at the Endocode office on Berlin.
+The milestone 2 requirements workshop will be held on April 11, 2018 from 10am to 5pm, at the Endocode office in Berlin.
 Remember to register for a seat using the contact form.
 We hope to see you there!

 There will be the usual